anoopgarlapati/ws1-access-apis/docs/authentication.md

 ## 2. Obtain Access Token

 Once you have Client Secret, you can generate access token.
-Access token will then let you query various Workspace ONE Access API endpoints.
+Access token will then let you query various Omnissa Access API endpoints.

 **HTTP request**